ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

     }

     // make sure you printed the characters at odd index before the recursive call, if after the elements
-    // would have been printed in repeat order starting with the full stop printOddElements(index + 1, arr);
+    // would have been printed in reverse order starting with the full stop printOddElements(index + 1, arr);
 }
 ```